agsb/keebngsl/README.md

 The __* 0 #__ acts as magic keys.
 A 'magic' key is a key that produces a different outputs within different combinations of keystrokes.

-Maybe:
     0  reserved for break, a soft end-of-character.
     \#  reserved for functions, use for select + group of keys + execute, as # 1234 #
     \*  reserved for modes, select characters, symbols, controls, etc
-          \*space does backspace, 0* cancel break, #* cancel functions
+          \* space does backspace, 0 * cancel break, # * cancel functions

 ## NGSL